 Secondly, the more servers a VPN has in different countries, the easier it is to unblock geographically restricted content.
 As a plus, you can also take your VPN with you when you travel, safe in the knowledge that you’ll always find a fast server nearby.

 Of course, if you’re downloading files, speed is paramount.
 Look for VPNs with no bandwidth restrictions, no speed caps, and premium servers that are continually monitored to ensure optimal performance.

 Some VPNs also have special add-ons designed to boost your internet connection speed, as well as other features tailored specifically for torrenting.
 Port forwarding, for instance, allows you to open special pathways - called ports - specifically for torrent traffic, further improving your internet speed.

 Now that you know it’s safe and legal, aren’t you ready to get started?
-Check out our in-depth reviews of VPN services to learn more and pick your favorite.
+Check out our in-depth reviews of the best VPN services for 2020 to learn more and pick your favorite.